GoogleCloudPlatform/ai-on-gke/applications/jupyter/variable_definitions.md

 ### client_secret

 Client Secret associated with the [client ID](#client_id).
 This variable will only be used when the client id is filled out.

+### enable_filestore_use

+Enables a common PV/PVC to be used/shared within the same namespace by all users.
+Setting this flag to true will tell terraform to use the Jupyterhub config `config-filestore.yaml`.